 Endeavor - Global, Co-founder & CEO

-She lives in Brooklyn Heights with her husband, author Bruce Feiler, and identical twin daughters.
+A graduate of Harvard University and Yale Law School, Linda Rottenberg lives in Brooklyn with her husband, author and New York Times columnist Bruce Feiler, and their identical twin daughters.